wandb/openui/README.md

 cd openui/backend
 # You probably want to do this from a virtual environment
 pip install .
-# This must be set to use OpenAI models, find your api key here: https://platform.openai.com/api-keys
+# Set API keys for any LLM's you want to use
 export OPENAI_API_KEY=xxx
 # You may change the base url to use an OpenAI-compatible api by setting the OPENAI_BASE_URL environment variable
 # export OPENAI_BASE_URL=https://api.myopenai.com/v1